 …that in accordance with Section 767(d)(5) of the HEA, grantees would be required to participate in evaluation activities conducted by the coordinating center established by section 777(b) of the HEA.
 As part of these reports and evaluation activities, grantees will be expected to work closely with the coordinating center to develop performance measures most closely aligned with activities that promote the successful transition of students with disabilities into higher education (page 37).

-It further stated that TPSID grantees would be asked to regularly collect and provide to the Coordinating Center
+It further stated that TPSID grantees would be asked to regularly collect and provide 11 GPRA performance measures to the Coordinating Center.

-2. Purposes and Uses of Data
+2. Indicate how, by whom, and for what purpose the information is to be used.
+Except for a new collection, indicate the actual use the agency has made of the information received from the current collection.

 The Office of Postsecondary Education TPSID Program awarded one (1) Model Comprehensive Transition and Postsecondary Programs for Students with Intellectual Disabilities Coordinating Center (TPSIDCC) to build a valid and reliable knowledge base around program components.

-The TPSID Coordinating Center’s involvement in data collection related to the TPSID demonstration stablish of uniform dataset across all TPSID sites (including both grantees and partner sites) to ensure consistency in collection of information comprised by the GPRA measures.
-To accomplish this coordination of data collection, the Coordinating Center intends to collect these program data at the institution and individual level from TPSID and partner site program staff via an online, secure, data management system.
+The TPSIDCC will establish of uniform dataset across all TPSID sites (including both grantees and partner sites) to ensure consistency in collection of information comprised by the 11 required GPRA measures.
+To coordination the data collection, the Coordinating Center intends to collect these program data at the institution and individual level from TPSID and partner site program staff via an online, secure, data management system.

-Second, the Coordinating Center is charged with conducting an evaluation of the 27 TPSID programs.
+The TPSIDCC is also charged with conducting an evaluation of the 27 TPSID programs.
 The Coordinating Center’s evaluation effort intends to address the following evaluation questions:

-What academicopportunities are TPSIDs providing to participants enrolled in their programs?
+What academic, independent living, career development, and social opportunities are TPSIDs providing to participants enrolled in their programs?

 What are the outcomes for participants who attend TPSID programs and how do these outcomes vary based on personal characteristics?